aschtronaut/Simple-Events-Unity3d/README.md

 		//We invoke the IExampleEvent from here, and any class that implements that interface will receive the message Events.InvokeEvent<IExampleEvent>("Example text!", 10f);

-		//There is also a InvokeEventFast method, which requires you to specify the types involved
+		//There is also an InvokeEventFast method, which requires you to specify the types involved
-		//But if you call an event multiple times in a frame, this could elicit a small performance improvement Events.InvokeEventFast<string, float>("Fast example text!"
+		//But if you call an event multiple times in a frame, this could elicit a small performance improvement Events.InvokeEventFast<IExampleEvent, string, float>("Fast example text!"
 20f);
 	}
 }
 ```